Madeline Yale Wynne: Early life

+Career

 Having been schooled in the technical arts by her father, Madeline studied painting at the Museum of Fine Arts, Boston during 1877−1878, at the Art Students League of New York in early 1880, and later in Europe.
 In the fall of 1880, she went on a tour to Europe, visiting Athens, Florence, Madrid, Paris, Venice, and Vienna, meeting with French painter Thomas Couture.

 While in Athens, she sketched the Acropolis, and was invited to dine with German archeologist Heinrich Schliemann, but could not attend.
 During the 1880s, while visiting Florence, she also met painter Frank Duveneck and fellow craftsman Annie Cabot Putnam, of the Cabot and Putnam family.
 The two became lifelong partners, initially sharing a studio in Boston.

 After having been a resident of Shelburne Falls for most of her adult life, in 1885, Madeline began spending her summers with Annie at the village of Deerfield, Massachusetts.
 Assisted by her son Philip, she worked with Annie to restore and refurbish the historic Willard House, which they dubbed the "Manse".
 This 1768 Georgian mansion was the former home of the Reverend Samuel Willard.

 In 1895, she turned to writing; Madeline's supernatural short story "The Little Room" was published in Harper's Magazine and was well received.
 It was later released in a collection of Wynne's short stories called The Little Room and Other Stories, along with The Sequel to the Little Room.
 (More recently, "The Little Room" appeared in the 2009 horror compendium, American Fantastic Tales, edited by Peter Straub.)
 She wrote for Atlantic Monthly, Harper's Monthly, Home Beautiful, and various other publications.

 Madeline helped to found and lead the Deerfield Society of Arts and Crafts in 1901, which became an umbrella organization for the arts movement in the village.
+She became involved with Hull House, had a studio in Chicago's Tree Building, and was a member of the International Association of Lyceum Clubs in London, England.
 Wynne served as the curator as the movement produced a broad array of artistry, including jewelry, photography, weaving, basketry, rugs, and furniture.

 She and Annie became very influential in developing arts and crafts in the community, with Madeline organizing tours of the village's craftwork and arranging speaking engagements.
 The two women were expert metal smiths in their own right.